Taking a multivitamin is an easy way to get the exact nutrients that your thyroid needs to function optimally.

 I think one of the worst things you can do is avoid taking nutrients and supplements if you don’t have a thyroid (or if it’s been destroyed by RAI) because you are in a situation where you need them even more than people who have a thyroid gland.

 If you want to, and I would recommend that you do this, please read this article which contains much more information on this exact topic.

 So, should you use a thyroid multivitamin?

-While supplementing may not be a life-changing experience (although they can be incredibly beneficial for some people), it may help provide even a 10-20% increase in thyroid support which can mean the difference between feeling fatigued in the afternoon or having sufficient energy and concentration to finish out your day.
+While supplementing may not be a life-changing experience (although it can be incredibly beneficial for some people), it may help provide even a 10-20% increase in thyroid support which can mean the difference between feeling fatigued in the afternoon or having sufficient energy and concentration to finish out your day.

 Now I want to hear from you:

 Have you used a thyroid multivitamin before?
-If so which one?
+If so, which one?

-Please leave your questions, comments or concerns below to keep the conversation going!
+Please leave your questions, comments, or concerns below to keep the conversation going!